vuex-orm/vuex-orm/docs/guide/digging-deeper/plugins.md

 Here is the list of available plugins.

-- [Vuex ORM Axios](https://github.com/vuex-orm/plugin-axios) – The plugin to sync the store against a RESTful API.
+- [Vuex ORM Axios](https://github.com/vuex-orm/plugin-axios) – A plugin to sync the store against a RESTful API.
-- [Vuex ORM GraphQL](https://github.com/vuex-orm/plugin-graphql) – The plugin to sync the data against a [GraphQL](https://graphql.org) API.
+- [Vuex ORM GraphQL](https://github.com/vuex-orm/plugin-graphql) – A plugin to sync the data against a [GraphQL](https://graphql.org) API.
-- [Vuex ORM Search](https://github.com/vuex-orm/plugin-search) – The plugin adds a search() method to filter records using fuzzy search logic from the [Fuse.js](http://fusejs.io).
+- [Vuex ORM Search](https://github.com/vuex-orm/plugin-search) – This plugin adds a search() method to filter records using fuzzy search logic from the [Fuse.js](http://fusejs.io).

 ## Writing a Plugin

-A Vuex ORM plugin should be an object that exposes an install method.
-The method will be called with the Vuex ORM components such as Model, Repo, Query and such as the first argument, along with possible options.
+A Vuex ORM plugin should be an object that exposes an `install` method.
+The method will be called with the Vuex ORM components such as Model, Repo, Query and such, as the first argument, along with possible options.

 ```js
 const plugin = {